ayhamalharbat/starter-hugo-academic/content/students/students-list/index.md

 ## Current Students

 * [Mayuresh Pachore](https://www.linkedin.com/in/mayuresh-pachore-88b71018a/), "Reinforcement Learning Control of an Aerial Robot in Physical Interaction Tasks"
+* [Michele Brusadin](https://www.linkedin.com/in/michele-brusadin/), "RL-based Control of UASs Subject to Significant Disturbances and Vision Constraints"

 ## Former Students